codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

         // Copies all headers from the global response instance return redirect()->back()->withHeaders();

-    When passing a URI into the function, it is treated as a reverse-route request, not a relative/full URI, treating it the same as using redirect()->route()::
+    When passing an argument into the function, it is treated as a named/reverse-routed route, not a relative/full URI, treating it the same as using redirect()->route()::

         // Go to a named/reverse-routed URI